diogovalentte/homarr-iframes/docs/SOURCES.md

 - Some sources need some environment variables to work.

-- Most sources have two environment variables for the address, one will be used in the iFrame links that you can click.
+- Most sources have two environment variables for the address.
+One will be used in the iFrame links that you can click.
 The other will be used by this project to get the data (with the prefix `INTERNAL_`).
 If you don't provide the second one, the first one will be used in both cases.

-  - **Example**: you access a service using the domain `service.com` and there is an authentication system in front of it.
+  - **Example**: You access a service using the domain `service.com` and there is an authentication system in front of it.
 You set the first address environment variable to `service.com` and the second one (`INTERNAL_`) to the service's docker container name or any other internal address that this project can use to connect to the service without passing by the authentication system.

 - Most sources have query arguments that can be provided in the URL.
 These arguments change the iframe behavior and can be very useful for customization.
 You can check the [API docs](https://github.com/diogovalentte/homarr-iframes/tree/main?tab=readme-ov-file#api-docs) for query arguments.
   - Some sources **require** query arguments to work.
 - This project doesn't have any authentication system, so anyone who can access the API will be able to get all information from all sources, like your Vikunja tasks, Linkwarden bookmarks, etc. You can add an authentication portal like Authelia or [Authentik](https://github.com/goauthentik/authentik) in front of the API to secure it, this is how I do it.
-- Some iFrames display date information, set the Docker container timezone to get a better result.
+- Some iFrames display date information; set the Docker container timezone to get a better result.

 ---